diogro/cv/english.md

 __Diogo Melo__

 - [How does modularity in the genotype-phenotype map interact with development and evolution?]()
 - __Old Questions and Young Approaches to Animal Evolution__, edited by Drs.
-Martín-Durán & Vellutini. in press.
+Martín-Durán & Vellutini, 2019 in press

 ## Conferences and meetings